Jennie-Techie/Jennie-Techie/README.md

 ### :woman: About Me
    * I am a data analyst, passionate and committed to helping businesses turn their data into insights.
    * Some of my favorite tools are 'SQL, Microsoft Power BI, Tableau, Microsoft Excel, Python and R'
+   * I am also a Microsoft Certified Trainer: I teach Microsoft Power BI
    * I love learning, currently learning to use 'Salesforce'
-   * Teaching is also my superpower!
-I want to help more people 'Transition to Data Analytics' hence I recently became a Microsoft Certified Trainer.
    * I create Data Analytics content on TikTok [JennieTechie] to inspire more people to start careers in Data Analytics.
-   * I lead Data Schooled, a community to help more people get into data.
+   * I lead Data Schooled, a community to help people get into Data Analytics.

 ##### :woman_student:  I am a life long learner who continously seeks opportunities to learn and grow in the field of Data Analytics.